Blog · Retreat Decision

 Daily Structure

-Retreat days follow intentional rhythm.
-Morning practices, shared meals, reflection blocks, and quiet periods are scheduled to support gradual settling.
+Retreat days follow a clear rhythm.
+Morning practices, shared meals, reflection time, and quiet periods help you settle gradually.

 Trek itineraries are shaped by terrain and distance.
 Days are often defined by start times, route segments, rest stops, and destination camps or lodges.